mikeekeghe/moxie-test/README.md

 ## Description

 Moxie API is a RESTful API built using the Django framework.
-It provides endpoints for managing a variety of activities related to a hypothetical business.
+It provides endpoints for managing a variety of activities related to a Moxie medspas, services and appointments
+,.

 ## Activities